szubair/infra-provision/README.md

 # infra-provision
-Automate provision of app using python and terraform
+Automate provision of infra resources using python and terraform